-However, associations in some areas have a tougher nut to crack. in Irvine, California reads: “No person shall interfere with the exercise of free speech rights by persons within areas open to the general public in shopping centers, apartment complexes, and other private or public property open to the general public.”
+However, associations in some areas have a tougher nut to crack.
+A municipal statute in Irvine, California reads: "No person shall interfere with the exercise of free speech rights by persons within areas open to the general public in shopping centers, apartment complexes, and other private or public property open to the general public."

 It makes no exception for renters.
 It specifically restricts landlords from infringing on the display of temporary signs or placards of a political nature, even on private property, if the property is open to the general public.
 So unless you have a gated community with restricted access, and your HOA is in a locale with similarly broad statutes, it's going to be tough to enforce any kind of HOA flag rules or signage prohibition, except for permanent or commercial signage.

 Writing about personal finance and investments since 1999, Jason Van Steenwyk started as a reporter with Mutual Funds Magazine and served as editor of Investors' Digest.
 He now publishes feature articles in many publications including Annuity Selling Guide, Bankrate.com, and more.

 - Single Home or Condo (Valued up to $300K)